Strawberry Oatmeal Bars (Thick, Chewy, 5 Ingredients)

 Arman’s recipe tips

-- Adjust the sweetness.
-These bars rely on bananas, strawberries, and chocolate chips for sweetness.
-Taste the batter and add a dash of maple syrup or brown sugar if needed.
+Adjust the sweetness.
+These bars rely mostly on bananas, strawberries, and chocolate chips for sweetness.
+I like tasting the batter first and adding a drizzle of maple syrup if the fruit isn’t especially ripe.

-- Don’t skip the 10-minute rest time.
-Trust me, if you try to move or slice the bars before they’ve cooled down, they’ll be way too soft.
+Don’t skip the 10-minute rest time.
+Trust me, if you try to move or slice the bars too early, they’ll be far too soft and likely fall apart.

 Storage instructions